Biden to sign $15 minimum wage for federal contract workers | Federal News Network

 WASHINGTON (AP) — President Joe Biden is set to sign an executive order to increase the minimum wage to $15 an hour for federal contractors, providing a pay bump to hundreds of thousands of workers.

-Biden administration officials said the higher wages would lead to greater worker productivity, offsetting any additional costs to taxpayers.
-The officials spoke on the condition of anonymity to discuss private conversations ahead of Tuesday’s signing.
+Biden administration officials said ahead of Tuesday’s signing that the higher wages would lead to greater worker productivity, offsetting any additional costs to taxpayers.

+“This executive order will promote economy and efficiency in federal contracting, providing value for taxpayers by enhancing worker productivity and generating higher-quality work by boosting workers’ health, morale, and effort,” the White House said in a statement.

 The officials could not provide an exact figure on how many workers for federal contractors would receive a raise, only that it would be hundreds of thousands.
 There are an estimated 5 million contract workers in the federal government, according to a posting last year for the Brookings Institution by Paul Light, a public policy professor at New York University.